mnuhn/jax-playground/004-Wind-Prediction/README.md

 SIN_WIND_DIR | n/a   | -1.0  | 1.0
 COS_WIND_DIR | n/a   | -1.0  | 1.0

+I did use static min and max values.
+I guess I could also have used something like a `MinMax` scaler to do it automatically.

+Note that I created Sine and Cosine features for "periodic" values such as hour of the day, month and wind direction.
+From my experiments, it doesn't make a huge difference - but I do think it makes a lot of sense to use these instead of the raw values (otherwise you will have "jumps" in the input features).

 ## Generate final train and test data

-The following tool generates the final train and test data.
+The `generate-examples.py` tool generates the final train and test data.
 It takes the following parameters:

 Parameter   | Description
 ------------|-----------------------------------------------------------